Sagnik1714/CC_Financial_Dashboard/README.md

 Customer Performance:
 1) Top-performing merchants by revenue and transaction count.
 2) Underperforming merchant categories or locations.
-Trend based onage, state, profession, education and other KPI's.
+Trend based on age, state, profession, education and other KPI's.